andyqwartz/SERENDIPPO_WEBSITE/_posts/2024-2-2-June-Cavlan.md

 Cette absence ou limitation de reverberation during professional recordings directly impacts the artists' body and vocal memory, sometimes affecting their usual technique or expressiveness.
 In June Cavlan's case, one can precisely perceive the technical and harmonic repercussions of this acoustic deprivation, particularly in passages requiring great interpretative finesse.

 To address this issue, a comprehensive technical solution could be considered: the use of personal ear monitors with specific artificial reverberation settings, accompanied by precise instructions to sound engineers.
 These settings, consisting of customized presets or plugins, should be defined in close collaboration with the artist to faithfully reproduce the acoustic conditions of their personal practice.
-This approach would artificially restore the ideal acoustic environment, thus preserving body memory and optimal harmonic quality during studio performance.
+Cette approche permettrait de restituer artificiellement l'environnement acoustique idéal, thus preserving body memory and optimal harmonic quality during studio performance.

 <div class="section-separator">
   <hr>